Principal Investigator and Director

 After obtaining her PhD in Musculoskeletal Biomechanics in 2012, Lisa Alcock joined Newcastle University where she is currently working as a Senior Research Associate, and leads the Human Movement Laboratory at the Clinical Ageing Research Unit.
 She has published widely in the field of clinical biomechanics, movement science and neuroscience (>100 publications) and secured significant research and capital investment funding.

-Elaine Czech
+Dr Elaine Czech

-Elaine Czech
+Dr Elaine Czech

 Elaine Czech is a Design Researcher in the Human-Computer Interaction field.
 She has a BFA in Art and Design from the University of Michigan and an MA in Media Design from Keio University.
 Her PhD focused on design technologies to improve accessibility of community spaces for members of the dementia community.